Learn how to make soft and fluffy Momofuku steamed buns (fold-over steamed buns) that you can later use to make pork

 - Most likely your steamer won't be able to accommodate steaming all buns at one go.
 You may need to steam in 2-3 batches, which means, the rest of the batches will sit longer and continue to proof while waiting for the steamer.
 Not good for the buns!
 Here's what you can do: Make sure the cover them with plastic wrap and then place them in the refrigerator to slow down the yeast activity or halt it all together until they are ready to be steamed

 - Bring the water in your steamer to a boil.
 Wrap the lid of your steamer with a kitchen towel to prevent moisture dripping back on the steamed buns as this will create "burn" spots

-LOWER THE HEAT TO MEDIUM TO LOW (Yes, I type this in caps so you don't miss it!).
-My fire setting is in between medium to low (more to the low side).
+- LOWER THE HEAT TO LOW (Yes, I type this in caps so you don't miss it!).
 Place the buns in there, leaving about 1-inch space in between and steamed on medium heat for 10 minutes

 - After 5 minutes, turn off the heat.
 DO NOT OPEN THE LID of the steamer.
 Let the buns sit there for 1 minute like this.
 The buns will not sink or wrinkle due to the sudden change in temperature